Potential Mechanism for Some Postoperative C5 Palsies: An Anatomical Study.

 RESULTS: The greatest displacement of nervous tissue was generated by shoulder depression and occurred primarily at the intradural rootlet level.
 The nerve rootlets that underwent the greatest average displacement were found at C5, with a decreasing gradient to C7 and no gross motion at C8 or T1.
 With maximal shoulder depression, C5-C7 rootlet tension produced cord movement to the ipsilateral side, touching the dura mater covering the lateral vertebral column with the C5 nerve root moving farthest.

 CONCLUSION: Shoulder depression is often used during cervical spine surgery.
 In cadavers, shoulder depression causes significant tension and displacement of the C5 nerve rootlets, and in the extreme, cord displacement to the ipsilateral side.
 This could be a mechanism for injury, putting patients at greater risk for postoperative C5 palsy.

 LEVEL OF EVIDENCE: 5.

 Neurosciences (Brain & Spine)

 Alonso, Fernando; Voin, Vlad; Iwanaga, Joe; Hanscom, David; Chapman, Jens R; Oskouian, Rod J; Loukas, Marios; and Tubbs, R Shane, "Potential Mechanism for Some Postoperative C5 Palsies: An Anatomical Study."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 2.